nsclass/nsclass.github.io/_posts/2021-08-07-streaming-process-watermark.md

 There is a difference between Spark watermark and Apache Beam.

 Spark watermark is a global but Apache Beam watermark applies on each transform.
+And Spark watermark is the max event time but Apache Beam is the oldest event time.